IbarakikenYukishi/poincare_embedding/README.md

 # DNML-HGG

 ## 1. About
-This repository contains the implementation code of DNML-PUD and DNML-WND.
+This repository contains the implementation code of dimensionality and curvature selection.

 ## 2. Environment
 - CPU: AMD EPYC 7452 (32 core) 2.35GHz